All Saints Episcopal Church (Denver)

 The All Saints Episcopal Church in Denver, Colorado, later known as Chapel of Our Merciful Saviour, is a historic church at 2222 W. 32nd Avenue.
 It was built in 1890 and was added to the National Register of Historic Places in 1978.

 History

 The parish was organized in 1874.
 The building was built as the All Saints Episcopal Church, and is the second oldest Episcopal Church building in Denver.

 1999 Fiscal Year Restoration

-The Bishop and Diocese of Colorado applied for and received four state historical grants in the 1999 fiscal year (between July 1998-July 1999).
+The Bishop and Episcopal Diocese of Colorado applied for and received four state historical grants in the 1999 fiscal year (between July 1998-July 1999).
 The targets of these grants were to restore the pipe organ, stained-glass window protection, bringing the building up to current code, and improving neighboring lots.
 The total of these grants and matching funds was $200,000.

 Significance

 It was deemed "significant both historically and architecturally.
 It stands today, virtually unaltered or changed since the day it was finished, as an excellent example of the small church designed to serve a parish of working class - lower middle class families.
 The building has added significance since it is the work of James Murdoch, an important architect in Denver in the late 19th and early 20th centuries."